Science fiction convention: Special events

-The first night of the convention "Opening Ceremonies" are often held, where organizers and marquee guests are introduced and speeches might be made.
-Sometimes, conventions will have a skits, musical performances, video clips, or other samples of the convention as part of the Opening Ceremonies.
+On the first night of the convention, opening ceremonies are often held, where organizers and marquee guests are introduced and speeches might be made.
+Sometimes, conventions will have a skits, musical performances, video clips, or other samples of the convention as part of the opening ceremonies.

 A costume contest called a masquerade is often held where persons go on stage and compete for nominal prizes based on their skill in assembling and presenting genre-inspired outfits.
 This, however, would be more accurately labelled a "talent show" rather than the "fancy dress ball" that the term suggests (although British fandom sometimes uses the term "fancy dress").
 Anime fans might refer to the masquerade as cosplay, but there are notable and subtle distinctions between the terms.

 Some conventions feature award ceremonies, in which the best works and most notable individuals are recognized for their contributions to the field.
 Worldcon has several award ceremonies, most notably the Hugo Awards, but also the Sidewise Award for Alternate History and other awards.
 VCON in Vancouver, BC features the Elron Awards for dubious distinctions in science fiction, including an annual award for John Norman author of the Gor series.

 Just as art shows display the visual aspect of science fiction, many conventions include concerts or other music-oriented events as part of the convention.
 Often these are performances by filkers, though other musicians may also appear at a con.

 A convention may have one or more auctions.
 The Art Auction is an event where the most popular items from the art show are sold to the most interested buyers at the convention.
 Many conventions also have auctions for charities, either formal or fannish; the latter would include auctions on behalf of TAFF (the Trans-Atlantic Fan Fund) or DUFF (the Down Under Fan Fund).

 Evening entertainment often includes a combination of official and unofficial events, including concerts, dances, formal invitational dinners, and fandom-themed room parties.
 Additionally, other convention committees hold room parties in order to promote their own convention and to increase their membership.
 A bid party is a room party held to influence the choice of the location of a future convention (such as Worldcon) by advertising its advantages.

 Some conventions have a Closing Ceremony to formally mark the end of the convention.
 Depending on the convention, this can be a major gathering of most of the membership, or it may be lightly attended or dispensed with entirely as members are occupied with packing up and checking out of the hotel.